utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-spring20.md

 - Save and/or upload all your work into one Google Drive folder and make me an EDITOR of that folder so I can see and edit everything inside.
 - Write your story in Google Docs.
 You can include the supplementary material in the same file, but it does not count toward the word count.
-- Don't pad your story with fluff.
-Instead, find another fact or quote to support your story.
-I'll count off way more for padding than for being short.
 - If you are turning in Tableau work, either publish it to Tableau Public or Export the Packaged Workbook and upload the .twbx file to Drive.
 - Make sure any Workbench workflow is public or shared with me and a link is included in your story.